harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-stop.md

 id: azure-instance-stop
 title: Azure instance stop
 ---
-Azure instance stop powers off from an Azure instance during a specific duration.
+Azure instance stop powers off from an Azure instance for a specific duration.
 It checks the performance of the application or process running on the instance.

 ![Azure Instance Stop](./static/images/azure-instance-stop.png)